ISO 27001 Protection Against Malware and Antivirus Policy

 - Policy communication and review: Explain how the policy will be communicated to employees, contractors, and other stakeholders.
 Outline the methods for policy distribution, training, and ensuring comprehension of the policy’s contents.
 Implement a review process to regularly assess the policy’s effectiveness and make necessary updates.

-If all of this sounds like a lot of effort just to write one ISO 27001 policy, save hours of your time by following this Protection Against Malware Policy template.
+If all of this sounds like a lot of effort just to write one ISO 27001 policy, save hours of your time by downloading the ISO 27001 Protection Against Malware and Antivirus Policy Template

-Other that your ISO 27001 certification requiring it, the following are benefits of having the ISO 27001 Protection Against Malware Policy:
+The following are benefits of having the ISO 27001 Malware and Antivirus Policy:

 Antivirus management and the protection against malware is the responsibility of the IT team and specifically of the IT infrastructure teams.